skn3/forme/README.md

 ## <a name="changeLog"></a> Change Log

 ## Breaking changes in version 3.0.0
+- Added `{map: ['element1', 'element2', ...]}` to each node of template vars.
+The map is a list of child names in correct order!
+- Added `element.order()` to set order of element.
+This currently only used when generating template map.
 - Added `element.getTags()`.
 - Added `tags: []` to element template output!
 - Added `container.getTaggedElementValuesFlattened(tags, or=true, wildcard=true)`.